BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 Key output files from this workflow were copied into the repository’s core_pan/ folder for downstream analysis.

 ## Key Parameters and Choices
-Core genes were defined as present in ≥ 99% of genomes; remaining genes classified as accessory.
+- Core genes were defined as present in ≥ 99% of genomes; remaining genes classified as accessory.
-Panaroo default settings with filtering of low-quality genes were used.
+- Panaroo default settings with filtering of low-quality genes were used.
-CD-HIT clustered protein sequences at 90% identity.
+- CD-HIT clustered protein sequences at 90% identity.
-MAFFT performed multiple sequence alignments followed by filtering.
+- MAFFT performed multiple sequence alignments followed by filtering.
-BUSCO assessed genome completeness using [insert lineage, e.g., bacteria_odb10].
+- BUSCO assessed genome completeness using (bacteria_odb10).
-Reproducing Results
+- Reproducing Results

 ## Clone the repository:

-git clone < repository name >
+1. git clone < repository name >
 cd <to the directory you want>
-Install dependencies: Bakta, BUSCO, Panaroo, MAFFT, CD-HIT, IQ-TREE, Cytoscape.
+2. Install dependencies: Bakta, BUSCO, Panaroo, MAFFT, CD-HIT, IQ-TREE, Cytoscape.
-Annotate genomes with Bakta and check completeness with BUSCO.
+3. Annotate genomes with Bakta and check completeness with BUSCO.
-Run Panaroo on annotated genomes using the command above.
+4. Run Panaroo on annotated genomes using the command above.
-All key results are stored in the core_pan/ folder.
+5. All key results are stored in the core_pan/ folder.

 ## File Naming Conventions and Structure
 core_pan/ – pan-genome analysis results: